The Institute of Data had a chat to Katya 12 months after making her career move from petroleum to data science. Here’s what she had to say:

 How do you see Data Science being used in the Petroleum Industry, the industry you worked in previously?

-If you are interested to learn more about up-skilling and landing a job in the Data Science & AI industry, you can book a consultation with a Big Data Career Consultant.
+If you are interested to learn more about up-skilling and landing a job in the Data Science & AI industry, you can book a consultation with one of our skilled Career Consultants today.

 *This program was provided by Black Cat Data and its education partner at the time.
 (Black Cat Data is now the Institute of Data)